2021–22 Bradley Braves men's basketball team

 The 2021–22 Bradley Braves men's basketball team represented Bradley University during the 2021–22 NCAA Division I men's basketball season.
-The Braves, led by seventh-year head coach Brian Wardle, played their home games at Carver Arena in Peoria, Illinois as members of the Missouri Valley Conference.
-They finished the season 17–14, 11–7 in MVC play to finish in fifth place.
+The Braves, led by seventh-year head coach Brian Wardle, played their home games at Carver Arena in Peoria, Illinois as members of the Missouri Valley Conference (MVC).
+They finished the season 17–14, 11–7 in MVC play, to finish in fifth place.
 They lost to Loyola in the quarterfinals of the MVC tournament.

 Previous season

-In a season limited due to the ongoing COVID-19 pandemic, the Braves finished the 2020–21 season 12–16, 6–12 in MVC play to finish in eighth place.
+In a season limited due to the ongoing COVID-19 pandemic, the Braves finished the 2020–21 season 12–16, 6–12 in MVC play, to finish in eighth place.
 They lost to Southern Illinois in the first round of the MVC tournament.